huggingface/transformers/docs/source/performance.md

 The Ampere hardware uses a magical data type called tf32.
 It has the same numerical range as fp32 (8-bits), but instead of 23 bits precision it has only 10 bits (same as fp16).
 In total it uses only 19 bits.

-It's magical in a sense that you can use the normal fp32 training and/or inference code and by enabling tf32 support you can get up to 3x throughput improvement.
+It's magical in the sense that you can use the normal fp32 training and/or inference code and by enabling tf32 support you can get up to 3x throughput improvement.
 All you need to do is to add this to your code:

 ```
 import torch